Miss Daisy’s Nursery School Limited

 We maintain appropriate administrative, technical and physical safeguards to protect your personal data against loss, misuse, unauthorised access, disclosure, alteration or destruction.

-Personal data will only be transferred to a data processor if that processor agrees to comply with our procedures and policies, or if they put in place adequate measures himself.
+Personal data will only be transferred to a data processor if that processor agrees to comply with our procedures and policies, or if they put in place adequate measures themselves.
 We will maintain data security by protecting the confidentiality, integrity and availability of the personal data, defined as follows:

 (a) Confidentiality means that only people who are authorised to use the data can access it.